luketurnerdev/hive-express/README.md

 To finish with, it deals with a *virtual document object model*, so it generates an in-memory data structure cache that computes the changes made before updating the browser.
 This enables us to write code as if the whole page was rendered, whereas only the changed components are rendered.

-All of this lends to React's *simplicigty*, *ease to study*, *good performance* and *testability* (React views can be treated as functions of the state, so we can manipulate the React view and check the output easily).
+All of this lends to React's *simplicity*, *ease to study*, *good performance* and *testability* (React views can be treated as functions of the state, so we can manipulate the React view and check the output easily).

 Bibliography:
 1. [React](https://github.com/facebook/react).